congyulu-bioinfo/PHP/README.md

 Interpretation of Result
 ===========
 After running the prediction program, you will see the output files Prediction_Maxhost and Prediction_Allhost in the output folder.<br>
->In document `Prediction_Maxhost.csv`, The first column is the input virus，The third column is the highest score host and the second is the score of this host. <br>
+>In document `Prediction_Maxhost.tsv`, The first column is the input virus，The third column is the highest score host and the second is the score of this host. <br>
 >In document `Prediction_Allhost.csv`, query viruses and scores for all prokaryotic genomes are given. <br>